ribru17/ts_query_ls/README.md

-Predicates are special because they can also accept two other properties: `not` (`boolean`, default `true`), and `any` (`boolean`, default `false`). `not` means that the predicate supports a `not-` prefixed version of itself, which acts as its negation, and `has` means that is supports a `any-` prefixed version of itself, which holds true if any of the nodes in a quantified capture hold true.
+Predicates are special because they can also accept two other properties: `not` (`boolean`, default `true`), and `any` (`boolean`, default `false`). `not` means that the predicate supports a `not-` prefixed version of itself, which acts as its negation, and `any` means that is supports an `any-` prefixed version of itself, which holds true if any of the nodes in a quantified capture hold true.
 If both properties are `true`, then there will be a predicate of the form `#not-any-foo?`.